 - Any other factor affecting the best interest of the child.*

 It is your responsibility to prove to the judge that the relocation will serve the best interest of the child based on the factors above and

 that your motives in moving are good ones.
 The non-relocating party has to prove that s/he has good motives in objecting to the relocation.**

 * 23 Pa.C.S.A. § 5337(h)

 WomensLaw.org would like to thank Ellen Adler and Sharon Lopez at the Pennsylvania Coalition against Domestic Violence

-for their assistance with this page.
+for their assistance with a prior version of this page.

 back to top